bioinfo-pf-curie/geniac/docs/conda.rst

    (myTool_env) Singularity>

-The behaviour and outputs are the same if you run the following commands (note that the ``/bin/bash -c`` passed to singularity makes the shell `non-interactive`):
+The behavior and outputs are the same if you run the following commands (note that the ``/bin/bash -c`` passed to singularity makes the shell `non-interactive`):

 ::